 Dr. Guarini has a Ph.D. in Philosophy from the University of Western Ontario.
+He was the former Dean of the Faculty of Arts, Humanities, and Social Sciences.
 His research is focused on nature of analogical reasoning and on issues at the intersection of epistemology and the philosophy of mind, including issues in cognitive and computational philosophy.
 He is the first recipient of the annual AILACT essay prize, and has been awarded grants by SSHRC and SHARCNet.

 Dr. Guarini is a member of the Canadian Philosophical Association, the American Philosophical Association, the PSA, the IACAP, the AAAI, the CSS, and the Centre for Research in Reasoning, Argumentation and Rhetoric.